Architecture

 Fushimi Inari-taisha Shrine, Kyoto, Japan.
 JW-Webmagazine.

 Fushimi Inari-taisha Shrine located in the Kyoto prefecture is the head shrine of Inari.
-Inari was the patron of business and manufacturers.
+Inari, the god of rice, was considered the patron of businesses and manufacturers.
 The main attraction of the shrine is the Senbon Torii.
 This comprises around 5,000 red torii gates which together look like a tunnel.
-Each gate has been donated by a business-owner.
+Each gate has been donated by a business owner.
 In addition, there are some fox statues.
 Foxes were thought to be the messengers of Inari.
 Besides this, tourists are attracted to the shrine for its scenic mountain trail of around four kilometers.
 It is one of the most photographed locations in Kyoto.
-It also featured in the movie, Memoirs of a Geisha in 2005.
+It was also featured in the movie Memoirs of a Geisha in 2005.

 Larung Gar, Tibet.